Chemainus Secondary School

 Chemainus Secondary is a public high school in Chemainus, British Columbia part of School District 79 Cowichan Valley.
-It was founded in 1953 and it serves students from the area around Chemainus, Crofton, Thetis Island and southern Saltair, British Columbia.
+It was founded in 1953 and serves students from the area around Chemainus, Crofton, Thetis Island and southern Saltair, British Columbia.

-There are approximately 400 students at the school, the majority of whom are Caucasian, but with many nearby Aboriginal Reserves there is a sizeable First Nations minority.
+There are 413 students enrolled for the 2023-24 academic session, the majority of whom are Caucasian, but with many nearby Indigenous Reserves there is a sizeable First Nations minority.
 Also, about 30-35 students from Asia, mainly Japan, South Korea, and Hong Kong are enrolled.

-From 2003 until 2005 the school went through a major renovation, updating many facilities in the school.
-The library has been fortunate to receive two Times Colonist Raise a Reader Grants.
+From 2003 until 2005 the school went through a major renovation, updating many facilities.
+The library has been twice received Times Colonist Raise a Reader Grants.
 The first in 2008–9, for $1,400, was directed to Science reading materials.
 In 2009–10, the school received $1,200 for audio books and the companion novels.